i5-650/k8s-course/README.md

 **Q:** What if an API want to access a database ?

 **A:** Unless you want to publicly expose your database, you won't need an Ingress.
+You have to define a service and a ConfigMap.
 So, we define the `DB_URL` which will be composed of the service's name and the port.
-Example: `app-postgres-service.mydomain.com:5432`.
+Example: `app-postgres-service.namespace:5432`.
+All pods won't need to acces the database.
+So, only those who access the database will have it.

 > Note: This works because there is a sort of internal DNS in k8s.
+It allows pods to resolve names.
-> In our class, we used the Container Network Interface: [Calico](https://docs.tigera.io/calico/latest/about/).
+> Note: In our class, we used the Container Network Interface: [Calico](https://docs.tigera.io/calico/latest/about/).

 ---
 If we want to exchange between namespaces: we indicate the namespace.